sudowing/service-engine-template/README.md

 You can also generate some awesome static HTML documentation using [Mermade/shins](https://github.com/Mermade/shins).
 Tip: I always use the `--inline` flag when generating the shin docs.

 **`Mermade/shins`** does not take the OpenAPI docs as input directly -- but rather a markdown format.
-You can generate this intermediate format using a related Mermade projects [Mermade/widdershins](https://github.com/Mermade/widdershins)
+You can generate this intermediate format using a related Mermade project [widdershins](https://github.com/Mermade/widdershins)
 ```sh
 # use local node winddershins to generate intermediate md
 npx widdershins \